-- Individual This Personal Loan for individuals is a short-term or mid-term multipurpose unsecured loan for salaried and self-employed segments.
-Loan repayment under this program is through Post-Dated Checks (PDCs). - Corporate This Personal Loan for Corporate is a multi-purpose unsecured personal loan to employees of accredited companies.
-Loan repayments under this program is via salary deduction. - Back-to-Back Loan This is a standby loan available to existing Savings and Time Deposit account holders that intends to bridge financial gaps for personal and business purposes. - 4.
-Small and Medium Enterprise (SME) Business Loan - This is a secured credit facility that caters to the business financing requirements of entrepreneurs and business owners.
+- Individual The CTBC Bank Salary Stretch Personal Loan for individuals is a short-term or mid-term multi-purpose unsecured loan for salaried and self-employed segments.
+Loan repayment under this program is through Post-Dated Checks (PDCs). - Corporate The CTBC Bank Salary Stretch Loan for Corporate is a multipurpose unsecured personal to employees of accredited companies.
+Loan repayments under this program is via salary deduction. - 3.
+Back-to-Back Loan The Back-to-Back Loan is a standby loan available to existing Savings and Time Deposit accountholders who intends to bridge financial gaps for personal and business purpose.

+4. SME Loan - The Small and Medium Enterprise (SME) Business Loan is a secured credit facility that caters to the business financing requirements of entrepreneurs and business owners.
 The program provides Short Term Loans or Revolving Credit Lines and Term Loans.